 This last question is kind of a bonus question – it doesn’t apply to every situation, but when it does apply, it can make your session that much more special!

 … and that is appropriate, based on your answers to the two questions above?
 Is there a location that would make your session even more meaningful to you, now and 5, 10, 15, or 20 years from now?
 Perhaps the home or property where one of you grew up, or the college campus where you met?
-Is there a park you love to visit as a family?
+Is there a park you love to visit as a family or a favorite date-night spot that would make a pretty backdrop for a session?
 Or even a vacation spot where you make some of your favorite memories every year?
 (I love to travel and shoot in new locations!)
 How do you feel about having your 5- or 10-year anniversary session at your wedding venue?
 Any of these types of locations could make your session even more meaningful, as long as it provides the feel or element you loved from question 1, and it compliments your outfits from question 2!